AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

   postgresql:
     version: "13"
 ```
-After a few seconds we can see the the 2 pods create the services for the master and for the replica.
+After a few seconds we can see the two pods, the service for the master and the service for replica were created.
 ```bash
 kubectl apply -f minimal-postgres-manifest.yaml kubectl get pods,service